 How Much Money Can You Get for a Lawrenceville Bicycle Accident?

 There is no automatic settlement amount for a bicycle accident because everyone’s losses are different.
-Even if two people have identical injuries, one individual might experience complications or develop long-term impairment.
+Even if two people have identical injuries, one individual might experience complications or develop a long-term impairment.

 The amount of money that you might be able to pursue will depend on the unique facts of your situation.
 Here are some of the common types of damages that a person might have after a bicycle accident: